LuoZhhh/NIFA/readme.md

 ## Run the codes

-All arguments are properly set in advance in the script files `run.sh` for reproducing our results.
+All arguments are properly set in advance in the script file `run.sh` for reproducing our results.

 ```
 python main.py --dataset pokec_z --alpha 0.01 --beta 4 --node 102 --edge 50 --before --device 0 --models 'GCN' 'GraphSAGE' 'APPNP' 'SGC'